woshilapin/sivi/README.md

 # Prerequisite

-You need to install MongoDB, NodeJS and LaTeX.
+You need to install MongoDB, NodeJS, NPM and LaTeX.

-    $ sudo apt-get install mongodb nodejs texlive texlive-latex-extra
+    $ sudo apt-get install mongodb nodejs npm texlive texlive-latex-extra

+On Debian, only `nodejs` executable is provided but `node` is the standard.
+You may want to create a links.

+    $ ln -s /usr/lib/nodejs /usr/lib/node

 Then clone the repository